-An idea that doesn't work: At this point you may see an obvious strategy to bring p to the root.
+- An idea that doesn't work: At this point you may see an obvious strategy to bring p to the root.
 We walk up the tree to p's ancestors, applying a rotation at each.
 While this will satisfy one of our requirements of moving p to the root, it will not do a good job of reorganizing the tree.
-To see why, suppose that we attempt to apply rotations to node a in Fig. 1.
-Observe that while a is brought up to the root, the tree is still very skewed and unbalanced.
+To see why, suppose that we attempt to apply rotations to node a in Fig. 3.
+Observe that while a is brought up to the root, the tree is still very skewed and unbalanced. - A better idea: The poor performance of the single-rotation method suggests that we try something that "stirs things up" a bit more.
+Our next idea is to go two nodes at a time and apply rotations at each of these nodes.
+For example, in Fig. 4, we see that by applying two rotations at a time, first at the grandparent and then at the parent has a dramatically better result on the tree height, cutting it roughly in half.
+(But will it work general?)

-Fig. 1: Single rotations up to the root-the tree is still poorly balanced.
+Fig. 3: Single rotations up to the root-the tree is still poorly balanced.